Skip to content

 def _init_xml(self):

-"""Initialize XML parsing if not already done."""
+"""initialise XML parsing if not already done."""

 if self._root is None: